pyyupsk/messenger-webhooks/CONTRIBUTING.md

 ## Development Setup

 1. Clone the repository:

    ```bash
    git clone https://github.com/pyyupsk/messenger-webhooks.git
    ```

 2. Install dependencies:

    ```bash
    npm install
    ```

 3. Build the project:

    ```bash
    npm run build
    ```

 ## Coding Standards

-- We use ESLint for linting.
+- We use Biome for linting.
 Run `npm run lint` to check your code.
-- We use Prettier for code formatting.
+- We use Biome for code formatting.
 Run `npm run format:fix` to format your code.
 - Write clear, readable, and well-documented code.